Rasmnev/git-sign-off/README.md

 ```bash
 git sign-off-check
 ```
+If your certificate is up-to-date you will see:
+> Signature check for task 'default' passed.

 If your certificate is not up-to-date you will have an error like:
 >SignatureError: Outdated signature found.
 Latest signature was generated after commit: